Canadian Colleges and Universities to Consider

 - Faculty and staff — Research the faculty in your program.
 Is there anyone you particularly want to study with?

-- Accommodations for special needs — If necessary, is the school able to accommodate students with physical or learning disabilities?
+- Accommodations for special needs — Is the school able to accommodate students with physical or learning disabilities?

-- Recreational activities — Does the school offer other activities that might interest you, such as sports, clubs, or a school newspaper?
+- Recreational activities — Does the school offer extracurricular activities that might interest you, such as sports, clubs, or a school newspaper?

 Some of these factors may be more important to you than others.
 Feel free to customize this list to reflect what is most important to you in a school.